The Pink Panther (2006 film)

-The Pink Panther is a 2006 American comedy-mystery film and a reboot of The Pink Panther franchise, marking the tenth installment in the series.
-It is also the first Pink Panther film to be released since Son of the Pink Panther released in 1993.
-In this film, Inspector Jacques Clouseau is assigned to solve the murder of a famous football coach and the theft of the famous Pink Panther diamond.
-The film was directed by Shawn Levy, stars Steve Martin as Clouseau and also co-stars Kevin Kline, Jean Reno, Emily Mortimer, and Beyoncé Knowles.
+The Pink Panther is a 2006 American comedy-mystery film directed by Shawn Levy and written by Len Blum and Steve Martin.
+It is a reboot of The Pink Panther franchise, and is the tenth installment in the series.
+The film stars Martin in the lead role and co-stars Kevin Kline, Jean Reno, Emily Mortimer, Henry Czerny, and Beyoncé Knowles.
+In the film, Inspector Jacques Clouseau is assigned to solve the murder of a famous soccer coach and the theft of the famous Pink Panther diamond.

-The film received mostly negative reviews but was a commercial success, earning $164million worldwide.
-The Pink Panther was released theatrically on February 10, 2006, and was released on DVD and Blu-ray on June 13, 2006.
-A sequel was released on February 6, 2009.
+The Pink Panther premiered in Alpe d'Huez on January 19, 2006, and was released theatrically in United States on February 10, by Sony Pictures Releasing.
+The film received mostly negative reviews, but was a commercial success, grossing $164.1 million worldwide against a $80M budget.
+A sequel, The Pink Panther 2, was released in 2009.